giuseppefioccola/draft-fmbk-icnrg-metaverse/draft-fmbk-icnrg-metaverse.md

 * Receiver-driven operation conducive to supporting different quality levels, like in DASH today: receiver has all the knowledge directly (current performance) and can make timely decisions.
+* Object synchronization protocols for exchanging collections of objects.
 * ICN approaches enable local and intermittently connected name-based behavior more easier, as they do not rely on infrastructure for many name-based operations. <!--JB: refine-->
 * Consumer mobility is an efficient operation in ICN (a non-operation).